 FAQ

-Can teething cause a real fever or lead to ear infections?
+Can teething cause ear infections?

 Not sure about an ingredient?